 Ancient One Attacks

-Ancient One throws a Tao Mandala in the specified direction, dealing energy damage to enemies in the path of its arc.
-She also gains a shield that absorbs damage.
-If the mandala hits an enemy hero and returns to her, she gains another shield that absorbs damage.
+Ancient One throws a Tao Mandala in the specified direction, dealing 100(+70%Energy Attack) energy damage to enemies in the path of its arc.
+She also gains a shield that absorbs 20(+25%Energy Attack) (+3.5%Bonus Max HP) damage.
+If the mandala hits an enemy hero and returns to her, she gains another shield that absorbs 20(+25%Energy Attack) (+3.5%Bonus Max HP) damage.

-Peak State: Ancient One’s Tao Mandala splits into two, each dealing energy damage.
-If a Tao Mandala hits the same enemy multiple times, subsequent damage will be reduced by 60%.
+Peak State: Ancient One’s Tao Mandala splits into two, each dealing 80(+50%Energy Attack) energy damage.
+If a Tao Mandala hits the same enemy multiple times, subsequent damage will be reduced by 0.6.

 Ancient One blinks in the specified direction.

-Peak State: Reduces the cooldown for Illusion Shift.
+Peak State: Reduces the cooldown by Illusion Shift.

 Ancient One separates her astral form from her body and shifts control to her astral form.
-Her body remains in place with damage reduction and control immunity while her astral form receives a 75% speed boost for 3 seconds.
-Her astral form deals energy damage when passing through enemies and stuns them for 0.75 seconds.
+Her body remains in place with 60% damage reduction and control immunity while her astral form gains 75% acceleration for 3 seconds.
+Her astral form deals 80(+40%Energy Attack) energy damage when passing through enemies and slows them by 65% for 0.75 second(s).

 The ability lasts up to 3 seconds.
 Using the ability again while it’s still active returns her astral form to her body early.

-Ancient One immediately gains vision of all heroes who haven’t been KO’d yet for 5 seconds.
+Ancient One immediately gains vision of all heroes who haven’t been KO’d for 5 seconds.

-When used a second time within 5 seconds, Ancient One shoots a mandala in the specified direction until it reaches its max distance, where it opens a portal there and below Ancient One.
-Ancient One then teleports to the other portal after 2 seconds.
+When used a second time within 5 seconds, Ancient One shoots a mandala in the specified direction until it reaches its max distance, where it opens one portal at the max distance and one below Ancient One.
+Ancient One then teleports to the distant portal after 0.2 seconds.

 Ancient One Gameplay Guide